By Shayla Leinen, Principal

-The purpose of Dakota Memorial School (the on-campus school of Dakota Boys and Girls Ranch), can be summed up in a quote by Donald O. Clifton, coauthor of “No, Discover Your Strengths.”
-He said, “Our greatest contribution is to be sure there is a teacher in every classroom who care that every student, every day, learns and grows and feels like a human being.”
+The purpose of Dakota Memorial School (the on-campus school of Dakota Boys and Girls Ranch), can be summed up in a quote by Donald O. Clifton, co-author of “No, Discover Your Strengths.”
+He said, “Our greatest contribution is to be sure there is a teacher in every classroom who cares that every student, every day, learns and grows and feels like a human being.”

 For many of the students at Dakota Boys and Girls Ranch, school has been a difficult experience.
 This is especially true for students who haven’t developed coping skills to work through their intense emotions.
 In most school environments, classes are large and the easiest way to deal with disruptive behavior is to remove kids from the classroom.

 Removing them from the classroom causes them to miss essential learning opportunities, which puts them at an increased risk for continued failure.
 So, at Dakota Memorial School (DMS), we strive to keep kids in the classroom as much as possible.

 DMS educators and administrators have developed strategies and implemented research-based practices for working with students who are struggling to maintain appropriate behavior.